mc811mc/japanese-korean-translator/README.md

-# japanese-korean-translator
+# japanese-translator

-Takes Japanese text and displays the yomigana, original text, yomigana in Korean, and the Korean translation
+Takes Japanese text and displays the yomikata, original text, and translation.